RetroButterbacke/Schule-pygame-header/README.md

 ## Installation
 ### Manual
-Download the header and put it into the same folder as your script.
+Download the header and put it into the same directory as your script.

 ### For Thonny
 Under Tools you should find something called "Open system shell"